Whosnameisbhushan/Whosnameisbhushan/README.md

-👩‍💻 Final Year BE Student | Aspiring Computer Engineer 💡 Passionate about coding, problem-solving, and building innovative solutions.
+👩‍💻 Final Year BE Student | Aspiring Computer Engineer.

+💡 Passionate about coding, problem-solving, and building innovative solutions.

 🌟 Skills:  Python, React, ML, MERN , SQL.

 🚀 Open to learning and collaborating on exciting tech projects.

 📫 Reach me at: bhushanw465@gmail.com
 <!---
 Whosnameisbhushan/Whosnameisbhushan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.